kbase/kb_sdk/doc/module_overview.md

     MyModule
     ├── test
+    │   ├── MyModule6_server_test.py
     │   ├── README.md
+    │   └── run_tests.sh
+    ├── test_local
-    │   ├── test_all_clients.sh
+    │   ├── build_run_tests.sh
-    │   ├── test_java_client.java
+    │   ├── readme.txt
-    │   ├── test_perl_client.pl
+    │   ├── run_bash.sh
-    │   └── test_python_client.py
+    │   └── test.cfg

 The test directory contains a basic template for performing unit tests of the code in your module implmentation.
 This is useful for both debugging and ensuring your module is robust and operates well on a range of input data.
-The test directory should be used also for creating any temporary test files.
+The test_local directory is created on `make` to create a scratch space for running tests locally.
+It is important that you do not check in any test configuration files with passwords to public git repositories.

 ## Scripts Directory for Utility/Docker Scripts